yuurahz/yoshida/README.md

 > The addition of interactive AI features that allow for a more engaging and realistic conversation experience ✨.

+> Uses a session storage system in PostgresQL and local storage, can be customized by the user.

 ## Install and run
 ```Bash
 $ npm install